mathalro/mathalro/README.md

 Back from Portugal, my first job was an Internship in TAKE BLIP.
 There, I worked for 4 years, from Intern to *Operations TechLead* and learned that *problems are solved from people to people*.

 More recently, I have started working for Amazon Web Services.
-So, putting things together, and I'm glad to have the oportunity to *solve hard problems that will impact people* in a global scale 🙂
+So, putting things together, I'm glad to have the oportunity to *solve hard problems that will impact people* in a global scale 🙂

 * ~~Azure, AWS, AKS, Docker, Kubernetes, DynamoDB, SQL, Java, C#, JavaScript, React~~